2013-18 Strategic Plan

 Students will have the academic achievement and skills necessary to transfer and articulate successfully to institutions of higher learning beyond the community college level.

-Students will be prepared for employment through the acquisition of knowledge and discipline-specific, employment skills necessary to meet current industry needs.
+Students of Career and Technical Education (CTE) programs will be prepared for employment and advanced education through the acquisition of knowledge and skills necessary to meet current industry needs.

-WD.2 - Deliver CTE curricula that meets current industry standards.
+WD.2 Deliver CTE curriculum that aligns with current industry standards.

 Students will have academic achievements and basic learning skills necessary to participate effectively as engaged community and family members, and employees, and to succeed at the college level.

-Lifelong learning provides accessible, noncredit learning opportunities to our community in the areas of Enrichment, Professional Development, Technology and Wellness.
+Participants in lifelong learning will have access to learning opportunities in the areas of Enrichment, Professional Development, Technology and Wellness.

-LL.1 - Broaden lifelong learning opportunities based on assessed campus, community, and industry needs.
+LL.1 Broaden lifelong learning opportunities based on assessed industry, community, and campus needs.